Characterisations of Sobolev spaces and constant functions over metric spaces: Introduction

 \subsection{Plan of the paper and an overview of the argument}

 In the following Section \ref{sec:prelim}, we collect some preliminaries, including the definitions omitted in this Introduction.
 In Section \ref{sec:macroPoincare}, we present our key new tool of the ``macroscopic'' Poincar\'e inequality in Theorem \ref{thm:macroPoincare}.
-With this result at hand, we obtain a rather quick proof of the characterisation of constant functions in Section \ref{sec:constants}.
+With this result, we obtain a rather quick proof of Theorem \ref{thm:const-intro} on the characterisation of constant functions in Section \ref{sec:constants}.

-The rest of the paper is dedicated to the proof of our Main Theorem \ref{thm:Rupert}.
+The rest of the paper is dedicated to the proof of our Main Theorem \ref{thm:Rupert} on the characterisation of the Sobolev space.
 The rough outline of our proof is adapted from the Euclidean argument of \cite{Frank}.
 In particular, the lower bound of the Sobolev norm (i.e., ``$\gtrsim$'' in \eqref{eq:CST}) is obtained in Section~\ref{sec:MpLowerBd} by a straightforward adaptation of \cite{Frank}.
 However, the other direction is much more challenging, and we need to develop substantial new methods.
 Besides the macroscopic Poincar\'e inequality, which also features in this proof, we establish some delicate comparison of maximal and mean oscillations at the infinitesimal scale in Section \ref{sec:Lip-gf}, to substitute tools like Taylor expansions, which are not available in our setting.
-We only obtain this comparison for Lipschitz functions, and to lift this {\em a priori} assumption, we need to be able to approximate general functions by Lipschitz functions with respect to the ``exotic'' norm $f\mapsto\Norm{m_f}{L^{p,\infty}(\nu_p)}$ featuring in the desired characterisation.
+However, we only obtain this comparison for Lipschitz functions.
+To lift this {\em a priori} assumption, we need to be able to approximate general functions by Lipschitz functions with respect to the ``exotic'' norm $f\mapsto\Norm{m_f}{L^{p,\infty}(\nu_p)}$ featuring in the desired characterisation.
 (This approximation follows easily from Theorem \ref{thm:Rupert} {\em a posteriori}, once we know that the exotic norm is equivalent to $\Norm{f}{\dot M^{1,p}(\mu)}$; but we need it {\em a priori}, in order to prove this equivalence!)
-This is accomplished in Section \ref{sec:LipApprox} with the help of the macroscopic Poincar\'e inequality, this time serving to substitute some convolution tricks, which are easy in~$\R^d$, but unavailable in our setting.
+This is accomplished in Section \ref{sec:LipApprox} with the help of the macroscopic Poincar\'e inequality, this time serving to substitute some convolution tricks, which are easy in~$\R^d$ \cite{Frank}, and also on Carnot groups \cite{LXY}, but unavailable in our setting.
 After these preparations, we can complete the proof of the upper bound of the Sobolev norm (``$\lesssim$'' in \eqref{eq:CST}) in Section~\ref{sec:MpUpperBd} and the limit relation \eqref{eq:Rupert} in Section~\ref{sec:limit}.